tigerabrodi/load-balancer/README.md

 # Load Balancer from scratch

+Built a load balancer from scratch.
+Includes Round Robin algorithm and health check. 🤘

+## How to try it

+Clone it.

+Run `npm install`.

+Open 4 different terminals.

+1. Start load balancer: `npm run load-balancer`
+2. Start first server: `npm run first-server`
+3. Start second server: `npm run second-server`
+4. In the last terminal, use `curl` to test the load balancer.
+Simply enter `curl http://localhost:3000`.

+You should see responses alternate.
+Server 1, then Server 2.

+Health check happens every 10th second.

+Feel free to shut down one of the servers and play around with the code. 💪

+Health checks are being

 # OSI Seven Layer Network Model

 1. **Physical Layer**: Deals with the physical transmission of data over network cables or wireless signals.